abdurakhmon-web/abdurakhmon-web/README.md

-- 👋 Hi, I’m @abdurakhmon-web
+- 👋 Hi, I’m Abdurakhmon

 <!---
 abdurakhmon-web/abdurakhmon-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.